 Fall is the perfect time for outdoor adventures.
 The weather is no longer brutally hot, and you have a beautiful backdrop of color in the trees.
-Paul K., father of a 2-year-old girl, talked about how he planned a treasure hunt for his daughter.
-“One week, I took a map from our park, printed it on ivory paper so it looked old, and put a treasure map on it.”
-When Paul and his daughter arrived at the X, they found the planted treasure—“Some stickers and a small toy.
-It was a great time, and it cost about $4.”
+Paul K. talked about how he planned a treasure hunt for his 2-year-old daughter.
+“One week I took a map from our park, printed it on ivory paper so it looked old, and put a treasure map on it.”
+When Paul and his daughter arrived at the X, they found the planted treasure—some stickers and a small toy.
+“It was a great time,” Paul said.
+“And it cost about $4.”

-And if hayrides aren’t your thing, Sarah K. may have the most unique idea for creating memories—it involves the hiking trail.
-“We go hiking, collect rocks, and bring them home to paint.
-Then we put the rocks in the garden to remind us of the fun we had.”
+And if hayrides aren’t your thing, Sarah K. may have the most unique idea for creating memories—and it involves the hiking trail.
+“We go hiking, collect rocks, and bring them home to paint.”
+Sarah said.
+“Then we put the rocks in the garden to remind us of the fun we had.”

-And fall just isn’t fall without roasting marshmallows, cooking hot dogs, and telling scary stories.
+Fall just isn’t fall without roasting marshmallows, cooking hot dogs, and telling scary stories.
 These are some of Cate L.’s favorite frugal pastimes.
 “My grandkids love it,” she said.

-If you’ve ever grown a garden, you know that it’s hard work.
+If you’ve ever grown a garden, you know it’s hard work.
 But that effort is worth it at harvest time.
 Rich G. and his family bring their fruits and veggies indoors this time of year and have a special kind of party: “We like to pick our garden veggies and have a canning party.
 We can salsa, applesauce and pickling peppers.
 It’s all family weekend fun, not to mention the awesome family dinner consisting of fresh fruits and veggies that night.”

 Camping is one of those timeless activities that just about any family can enjoy for almost no cost.
 Steph M. is certainly a fan of it.
-“Fall camping with crisp air is the best, and there is nothing better than getting in touch with nature.
-I love cooking on the open fire and spending quality time together,” she says.
+“Fall camping with crisp air is the best, and there is nothing better than getting in touch with nature,” she said.
+“I love cooking on the open fire and spending quality time together.”

 Other suggestions included scouting your local newspaper to find out about free fall activities, having picnics in the park, and attending local fall festivals.